Humanities and Arts

 Jennifer McWeeny is Associate Professor of Philosophy in the Humanities and Arts Department.
 Her training in philosophy is pluralistic in nature, engaging work from a variety of schools and traditions including Continental philosophy, analytic philosophy, feminist philosophy, and Asian and comparative philosophies.
-The philosophers that she most admires are Simone de Beauvoir, Maurice Merleau-Ponty, Margaret Cavendish, and María Lugones.
+Philosophers who have influenced her thinking in profound ways include Simone de Beauvoir, Maurice Merleau-Ponty, William James, Zen Master Hakuin, Galen Strawson, Margaret Cavendish, and María Lugones.
 She also has professional interests in literature, neuroscience, and Gestalt therapy.

 In her research, Professor McWeeny primarily studies the role that our embodiment plays in the production of knowledge, perception, intentionality, and emotion.
 She is especially interested in theorizing the cognitive aspects of pre-reflective experience; considering the ways that placing different kinds of bodies at the center of philosophical analysis alters our traditional accounts of phenomena; and analyzing how the categories of gender, race, sexuality, and species emerge in experience as a primary means of categorizing and understanding bodies.
 She also studies the hermeneutical questions that arise when bringing the perspectives of multiple cultural, social, and intellectual traditions together in dialogue.